 Whereas the contents of a network connection could be gigabits in size, a single flow record is less than a few kilobytes.
 The power of NetFlow, therefore, is found in its simplicity.
 NetFlow record collection and analysis is regarded as an efficient way to understand what is going on across networks of all shapes and sizes.
 It is critical to understand that NetFlow records do not generally contain the content of network traffic above OSI layer 4.
 This is a blessing, because (1) little processing power is necessary to generate them, (2) records occupy little space when stored or transmitted, (3) they are agnostic to most forms of encryption such as SSL/TLS, and (4) just a few flow records can summarize terabits worth of network traffic.
 On the other hand, this is a curse, because the flows capture nothing about the payload of that traffic.
-Whereas an IDS consumes significant processing power to alert on only suspect traffic, NetFlow generation tools consume little processing power to summarize all traffic.
+Whereas an IDS consume significant processing power to summarize all traffic.